Towards Understanding Adversarial Robustness of Optical Flow Networks: Implementation Details

-In the following, we provide further details on different attacks and their evaluation for completeness.
-In all our experiments, we always use pre-trained models \textit{without} fine-tuning on the KITTI dataset.
+We provide implementation details for different attacks and their evaluation in the following.
+In all our experiments, we used pre-trained models \textit{without} fine-tuning on the KITTI dataset.
+We built upon the works of Ranjan~\etal~\cite{ranjan2019attacking} for adversarial patch attacks, Wong~\etal~\cite{wong2021stereopagnosia} for (global) adversarial perturbation attacks, and Teed~\etal~\cite{teed2020raft} for training of flow networks, All code is available at \url{https://github.com/lmb-freiburg/understanding_flow_robustness}.

-For patch-based attacks, we follow the attacking and white-box evaluation procedure of Ranjan~\etal~\cite{ranjan2019attacking}.
-We optimize a circular patch by optimizing \wrt Equation \ref{eq:patchOpt} using flow network's predictions as pseudo ground truth from raw KITTI~\cite{Geiger2012CVPR} for optimization and the annotated images as validation set.
-We use scale augmentation within $\pm 5\%$, rotation augmentation within $\pm 10^{\circ}$ and randomly paste the patch at different image locations, but at the \textit{same} location in both image frames.
+\paragraph{Adversarial patch attacks.} For adversarial patch attacks, we followed the attacking and white-box evaluation procedure of Ranjan~\etal~\cite{ranjan2019attacking}.
+We optimized a circular patch by optimizing \wrt Equation \ref{eq:patchOpt} using the flow networks' predictions as pseudo ground truth from the raw KITTI 2012 dataset~\cite{Geiger2012CVPR} for adversarial optimization and the annotated images as the validation set.
+We used scale augmentation within $\pm 5\%$, rotation augmentation within $\pm 10^{\circ}$ and randomly pasted the patch at different image locations, but at the \textit{same} location in both image frames.